marklogic-community/smart-mastering-core/README.md

 ### Project Status

-Smart Mastering Core is a MarkLogic Community project and is not a supported product.
-Help is available on Stack Overflow, but no commitments are made about responses.
+Smart Mastering Core is a community-supported project.
+Help is available on Stack Overflow; however, we can’t promise a specific resolution or timeframe for any request.

 ### Instructions